-Our research interests are focussed on health and common chronic disease, with the aim of generating scientific knowledge that can be translated into improvements in the health of our population, patient care and public policy.
-Education of future clinical and scientific research leaders is also a core objective.
+Our research interests are focused on health and common chronic disease, with the aim of generating scientific knowledge that can be translated into improvements in the health of our population, patient care and public policy.
+The education of future clinical and scientific research leaders is also a core objective.

-- Cancer Epidemiology and Health Services Research Group
+- Cancer Epidemiology Research Group

-- Cardiovascular Epidemiology and Public Health Research Group
+- Epidemiology and Public Health Research Group

-- Nutrition and Metabolism Research Group
+- Health Services and Global Health Research Group

 - Advance the health of the public at a regional, national and international level, by increasing knowledge and influencing clinical and public health practice and policy.

-- Embedded partnerships with communities, practitioners, policy makers and the public, to ensure knowledge co-creation and dissemination.
+- Embedded partnerships with communities, practitioners, policymakers and the public, to ensure knowledge co-creation and dissemination.

 - Increased knowledge leading to improved health through the prevention and treatment of disease.